 The school received approval from the state of Ohio on January 1, 1916 and was called the Aultman Hospital School of Nursing.
 Since that time, thousands of nurses have graduated from the diploma program and gone on to work in health care settings locally and throughout the world.

 As health care continued to evolve, Aultman recognized the need for nursing education beyond a diploma program.
 The School of Nursing expanded its curriculum and became an incorporated college in 2004, changing its name to Aultman College of Nursing and Health Sciences.
 In 2005, the college was authorized by the Ohio Board of Regents (OBR) to offer its first degree program, an Associate of Science in Nursing.
 Following an extensive self-study process and on-site assessment, in 2009 the college earned initial accreditation from the Higher Learning Commission of the North Central Association of Colleges and Schools.

 Responding to the need for bachelor level education, the college developed a post-licensure RN to BSN completion program.
 The first class of BSN completion students graduated in spring 2015.
 This was soon followed by the announcement that the college will transition all of its nursing offerings to bachelor’s degree level.
-The college will take its first class of four-year BSN students in fall 2017, as well as the first class of students for its bachelor of science in health sciences (BSHS) program.
-Work continues on additional bachelor’s degree programs in informatics, social work, and nursing.
+In recent years, the college has accepted the first groups of students for a bachelor of science in nursing degree (fall 2017), a bachelor of science in health sciences program (fall 2017), and social work (fall 2018), and medical assisting (fall 2019).